kragen/derctuo/markdown/smart-plumbing.md

 alternative, which must be traded off against reduced garden growth and glossy LCD visibility, on the bright side, and reduced illumination and increased human depression, on the dark side.
-This is also sensitive to time of day: east is "equatorial" in the morning, "polar" in the afternoon, and west vice versa, while both are super "polar" at night.
+This is also sensitive to time of day: east is “equatorial” in the morning, “polar” in the afternoon, and west vice versa, while both are super “polar” at night.

-Another tradeoff that can be made is the evaporation of collected rainwater in rooftop tanks to reject stored heat, especially at night, with a fan, or when it's windy; or the heating of water in passive solar collectors to acquire stored heat.
+Another tradeoff that can be made is the evaporation of collected rainwater in rooftop tanks to reject stored heat, especially at night, with a fan, or when it’s windy; or the heating of water in passive solar collectors to acquire stored heat.
 Such passive solar collectors can do double duty as awnings; such evaporation tanks can do double duty as swimming pools.
 A cooling tower, indoors or